“fierce and fine tuned…history in the making” (Bay Area Reporter)

 Natasha Muse is not only the winner of the 2010 “Battle of the Bay Comedy Competition” she’s also guaranteed to be at least the second-funniest transsexual you know.
 Natasha’s cerebral wit has gotten her in the door at the San Francisco Punchline, Purple Onion and all the best comedy clubs and shows in our vicinity.
 She is adored by her peers, easy on the eyes, and a force to be reckoned with on Twitter.
 Natasha also is the host and producer of San Francisco’s long-running underground hit “A Funny Night for Comedy,” and the podcast, “Too Soon.” www.natashaMuse.com

+A longtime favorite in San Francisco’s underground transgender and queer music scene, Virago’s songs are known for her irony-laced lyrics that range from sexy to sarcastic, polemic to political, haunting to heartfelt.
+Her songs dig deep into police brutality, the marginalization of transpeople and living and loving on the sweet continuum of being transgender.
 Virago has toured extensively to theaters, clubs, Festivals, Pride stages, colleges and universities.
-Recent appearances have included the National Queer Arts Festival, The San Francisco Trans March Stage, The Femme Conference, The Tranny Roadshow, The Fresh Meat Festival, The San Francisco Transgender Film Festival, HomoAGoGo, Sex Workers Art Show, Los Angeles Pride, Long Beach Pride, San Francisco Pride, and more.
+Recent appearances have included the Fresh Meat Festival, National Queer Arts Festival, San Francisco Trans March Stage, the Femme Conference, The Tranny Roadshow, the San Francisco Transgender Film Festival, HomoAGoGo, Sex Workers Art Show, Los Angeles Pride, Long Beach Pride, San Francisco Pride, and more.

-Virago is also the Artistic Director of the San Francisco Transgender Film Festival and her own films have screened throughout the U.S., Canada and Europe.
-Virago is also a published writer and her latest work is included in Gender Outlaws The Next Generation.
-Miss Virago also composed original music for Sean Dorsey Dance’s acclaimed dance theater work Uncovered: The Diary Project, about pioneering transman Lou Sullivan. www.shawnavirago.com
+Virago is the Artistic Director of the San Francisco Transgender Film Festival and her own films have screened throughout the U.S., Canada and Europe.
+Virago is also a published writer and her work appears in Gender Outlaws: Next Generation andin the anthologies Trans/Love: Radical Sex, Love & Relationships Beyond the Gender Binary and Take Me There: Trans and Genderqueer Erotica.
+She has been featured in documentary works on PBS and NPR.
+Miss Virago also composed original music for choreographer Sean Dorsey’s acclaimed dance-theater show Uncovered: The Diary Project, about pioneering transman Lou Sullivan. www.shawnavirago.com